Malivil/TTT-Randomat-20-Jingle-Jam-2023/README.md

 _ttt_randomat_jinglejam2023_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_jinglejam2023_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
 _randomat_jinglejam2023_time_ - Default: 30 - How long to jam player screens for.\
 _randomat_jinglejam2023_targetall_ - Default: 0 - Whether to target all players.
-If disabled, only non-innocents are targetted.
+If disabled, only non-innocents are targeted.

 ## Slapstick
 _Suggested By_: The Stig\